Annual appraisal coming up? Shoot me now!

 It’s that time again, preparation for the annual performance review starts to become front of mind.
 Endless form filling or online boxes to complete, thinking of the right words and phrases, facts & figures etc to try and justify a years work with the mindset of a promotion, or a pay rise, or not!

-Across our specialist areas of HR, Marketing and Data & BI, We have seen clearly that the top performing candidates, and likewise the businesses who retain their staff better than most, adopt a very different system of performance management.
+Across our specialist areas of HR, Marketing and Technology recruitment, We have seen clearly that the top performing candidates, and likewise the businesses who retain their staff better than most, adopt a very different system of performance management.

 From the candidates perspective, those who seek continual feedback on their performance throughout the year, bolstered by regular catch ups with their peers and line managers no doubt work far more effectively and efficiently as they have a much clearer vision of their purpose, their goals, and where they are trying to get to.